-The 13 Most Shocking Things Discovered in the Titanic Wreckage
+13 Surprising Artifacts Found in the Titanic Wreckage

 Here's a glimpse into the lives of those aboard the ill-fated ship.

-Though the RMS Titanic sank on April 14, 1912, the remains of the famed ship weren't discovered until 1985 on the bottom of the ocean floor off the coast of Newfoundland in Canada.
-And while much of the ship had naturally perished sitting under the sea for decades, divers were still able to rescue and preserve plenty of artifacts.
-Wonder what surprising things survived the wreckage?
-Well, to quote Britney Spears' discography, "[we] went down and got it for you."
+Though the RMS Titanic sank on April 14, 1912, the remains of the doomed ship weren't discovered until 1985 on the bottom of the ocean floor off the coast of Newfoundland, Canada.
+And while much of the ship had naturally perished sitting under the sea for decades, divers were still able to rescue and preserve plenty of amazing items.
+Wonder what surprising artifacts survived the Titanic wreckage?
+Keep reading for a list of the most surprising items.

 Despite being submerged in the ocean for 73 years, divers recovered a piece of sheet music for the song "Put Your Arms Around Me, Honey" from the 1910 Broadway production of Madame Sherry.
 It was played by the doomed musicians on the sinking ship, according to the Dothan Eagle.

-Since being discovered, the sheet music has been on display at several Titanic exhibits, most recently in Atlanta, Georgia.
+Since being discovered, the artifact has been on display at several Titanic exhibits.

-"It is the only letter written on Titanic stationery to have actually survived going into the North Atlantic," Andrew Aldridge, an auctioneer and valuer at the U.K. auction house Henry Aldridge and Son, told History.
-In 2014, the auction house sold the letter for $166,000.
+"It is the only letter written on Titanic stationery to have actually survived going into the North Atlantic," Aldridge told History.com, as was reported by Elite Daily.

 One bronze cherub statue, a decoration from the upper landing of the Titanic's grand staircase, was also recovered in 1985.
-However, the statue is missing its left foot, likely due to the fact that it was ripped from its post as the ship sank.
+However, the statue is missing its left foot.

 "The keys themselves played a part in the story as they were actually used in those last desperate hours," Aldridge told The Irish Times.
 "This is because Mr. Hemming received a personal order from Captain Edward J. Smith as the ship was sinking and it became apparent all was lost to ensure all of the lifeboats were provided with lamps."